dialogshift/dialogshift-webchat-sdk/README.md

 Starts when chat window is manually or programmatically opened for the first time.

 1. SDK loads chat app inside iframe.
-2. Chat establishes connection with a message layer.
+2. Chat establishes a connection with a message layer.
 3. Chat loads message history and trigger an initial message if needs.
 4. Fires event `ready`.